 The Randall Museum’s mission of education and discovery is carried forward in how the things they do at the excursions and overnight camps are conducted.

-An authentic outdoor summer camp, Mountain Camp Woodside offers San Francisco kids all the thrills of living in the lap of nature and learning critical outdoor skills while having unforgettable fun and meeting new friends.
+An authentic outdoor summer camp, Mountain Camp Woodside offers chiildren all the thrills of living in the lap of nature and learning critical outdoor skills while having unforgettable fun and meeting new friends.

 Mountain Camp Woodside is located on the scenic 63-acres campus of Woodside Priory School, nestled in the heart of Portola Valley outside the San Francisco Bay Area.